mchmarny/mchmarny/README.md

-Hi, I'm Mark Chmarny.
+I'm Mark Chmarny.
 I currently focus on helping developers with writing modern apps in any language, or using any framework, easier and faster.
 Few things from my recent work:

  * [Scaling Kubernetes deployment](https://github.com/mchmarny/dapr-demos/tree/master/autoscaling-on-queue#autoscaling-dapr-service-based-on-queue-depth) that processes queue messages based on the back-pressure of that queue (aka topic lag)
  * [Processing pipeline](https://github.com/mchmarny/dapr-demos/tree/fanout-eventhubs/pipeline) combining Twitter and cognitive APIs with pub/subs and WebSocket app to monitor topic sentiment